Difference Between Hard Cost vs Soft Cost

 Key Differences between Hard Cost vs Soft Cost

 Let us discuss some of the major Difference Between Hard Cost vs Soft Cost:

 - In the real estate world, the hard cost simply means the cost directly needed for the completion of any project.
 Example: Just assume you are a contractor and want to build a building.
-What is the direct cost will you take into account?
+What is direct cost will you take into account?
 The cost can be seen.
-E.g. Bricks, sand, motor, steel, water, PCC, Labours, etc. These costs which directly links with your development and production.
+E.g. Bricks, sand, motor, steel, water, PCC, Labours, etc. These costs directly links with your development and production.
 The more floors you construct greater would be the hard cost.
 On the other hand, soft costs are those which you can never be sure about from the initial phase.
-Suppose before even starting the construction the land is under some dispute and the case is gone under investigation.
-Here you are not sure how much would be the cost or how many times will such situation repeat.
+Suppose before even starting the construction, the land is under some dispute, and the case is gone under investigation.
+Here you are not sure how much would be the cost or how many times will such a situation repeat.
 Hence, soft cost becomes too difficult to calculate.

 - The hard cost can be estimated by an experienced person but varies depending upon the type of project.
 For hospitals, hard costs would be too high compared to that of a residential building.
 The soft cost cannot be estimated easily.
 As it varies from project to project and is very uncertain.

 - The major difference between these two costs is the time frame to calculate the cost.
 The hard cost occurs until the end of any project’s construction phase, whereas the soft cost may occur even after the construction phase.
 There are some documentations, Permissions, and certifications like occupancy certificates needed to be done even after the project is completed come under soft cost.
 Once the project is complete, one doesn’t need any cost for equipment, plants, machinery, raw materials, labor, etc.